Important points to look out for when buying a Bichon Frise

 This is NOT the same as a Kennel club registration

-Private Sales (internet / free ads) : Epupz, Preloved ,Gumtree (Puppies & older Bichon Frise)
+About Private Sales (Internet / Free Ads) : Epupz, Preloved ,Gumtree (Puppies & older Bichon Frise)

 Ask why they are getting rid of the dog? - many people say they are leaving to go into rental housing & and can't take the dog, or change in work hours, or " I am ill and can't look after my dog" ( may be true but don't be afraid to ask questions) the dog is going to be an integral part of your family and you need to know as much as possible.

-THE TRUTH COULD BE THAT THE DOG IS ILL OR AGGRESSIVE- HENCE THE SALE. ( This happens with dogs from 1 year up for sale)
+THE TRUTH COULD BE THAT THE DOG IS ILL OR AGGRESSIVE- HENCE THE SALE. ( This happens with dogs from 1 year up for a sale or listed as "free to a good home"

 Ask for their vets details and get them to request that their vets fax a FULL medical history of the Bichon through to your own vet before you buy, to verify that there are no health problems or aggression issues that may have been documented by their vet but the owner didn't tell you at the time of enquiry. ( this may apply to older dogs for behavioural issues and thats why the dog is being sold)